TzarAlkex/StreamHelper/README.md

 ## Compile or Run from source

 1. Install AutoIt v3 (and optionally SciTE4AutoIt3 for the best experience) from http://autoitscript.com/
+2. Set your own client-ids and redirect-uri in APIStuff.au3 and /docs/login/index.html
-2. Open "StreamHelper.au3" in SciTE and click Tools > Compile or Go
+3. Open "StreamHelper.au3" in SciTE and click Tools > Compile or Go

 ## Credits